benmvp/slides/2020/jsconfhi/perfect-lib.md

 - Lastly, it's not enough that we run our tests locally
   * Need to ensure that **all** code pushed to `origin` is validated
 - It's vital that you have continuous integration (CI) setup
-  * There are many CI tools out there
+  * There are many CI services out there
   * But lately I've been using **Github actions** and loving it
   * Can use Github actions w/o registering for another service
-- Here's a Github workflow to run tests on Node 10, 12 & 13
+- Here's a Github workflow to run the tests on Node 10, 12 & 13
   * I always run on the LTS versions (even) and latest odd
   * It's important that you test on multiple Node versions!